English

 27 july 2021

 Softgels, capsules, tablets, lozenges, powders, plant-based or animal-derived, the range of supplements is vast.
-Are you, for instance, vegetarian, vegan, or do you struggle with swallowing pills?
-There are plenty of options for you too.
+Are you, for instance, vegetarian, vegan, or do you have difficulty taking pills?
+Even then, there are plenty of options.
 But what is the difference between all these forms, and what are the pros and cons of each capsule?
 Welcome to the wonderful world of supplements!

 Tablets

-Tablets are often larger and have a solid, hard, and smooth form.
-The larger size is due to the higher concentration of active ingredients and/or the compounds.
-The compounds take up more space, but this means you take fewer supplements in a day.
-The downside is the larger amount of excipients needed for tablets, making the supplement slightly less 'clean' than, for example, a capsule with powder.
+Tablets are often larger and have a solid, hard, and smooth shape.
+The larger size is due to the higher concentration of active substances and/or the compounds.
+The compounds take up more space, but you end up taking fewer supplements overall in a day.
+The downside is the larger amount of excipients needed for tablets, making the supplement slightly less ‘clean’ than a capsule with powder, for example.

 Capsules consist of two parts that are slid over each other.
-The contents are protected by the capsule against moisture, light, and oxygen, giving them good shelf life.
-Capsules are often 'cleaner' than tablets because they require fewer excipients, but they hold less content.
-Therefore, you might need to take 3 capsules of a supplement daily to achieve the desired amount.
-Inside is a powder, allowing you to open the capsule and dissolve the content in water or stir it into a smoothie or yoghurt if you have swallowing difficulties.
-Note: the powder does not always dissolve well, and not everyone finds it palatable.
-Additionally, some supplements (like Microflor) need the capsule's protection to reach the intestines effectively.
+The contents are protected by the capsule against moisture, light, and oxygen, ensuring good shelf life.
+A capsule is often ‘cleaner’ than a tablet because fewer excipients are needed, but less can fit in a capsule.
+Therefore, you may need to take 3 capsules of a supplement per day to achieve the desired amount.
+Inside is a powder, so if you have difficulty swallowing, you can simply open the capsule and dissolve the contents in water, or stir it into a smoothie or yogurt.
+Note: the powder does not always dissolve well, and not everyone finds the loose powder equally tasty.
+Additionally, some supplements require the protection of the capsule to reach their destination, such as the intestines, effectively.
 Always check at purchase if this is possible.
 Nowadays, most capsules are a plant-based variant.
-These capsules are made from plant sources like cellulose (plant fibres), derived from wood, or a substance called pullulan (carbohydrate).
+The capsule is then made from a plant source such as cellulose (plant fibres), derived from wood, or a substance called pullulan (carbohydrate).

 Softgels

-Softgels have a semi-soft exterior and a liquid interior.
+Softgels have a semi-soft exterior and liquid interior.
 They are used to encapsulate vitamins dissolved in liquid (such as olive oil).
-Fat-soluble vitamins like vitamins D, E, and K are best dissolved in a liquid for maximum absorption by the body.
-The size of the softgel depends on the required amount.
-For example, Super D3 25mcg are small round softgels, while Super Fish Oil Omega 3 is quite large to meet the recommended daily intake without swallowing numerous pills.
-The smooth structure of softgels makes them easier to swallow.
+Fat-soluble vitamins like vitamin D, E, and K are best dissolved in a liquid for maximum absorption by the body.
+The size of the softgel depends on the amount it needs to contain.
+Due to the smooth structure, softgels tend to ‘slide’ down more easily.
 The exterior of softgels is often made from bovine or fish gelatin, but there are now good plant-based alternatives available.
-These plant-based softgels also have a semi-soft exterior and liquid interior, known as 'Vegi Softgels', suitable for vegetarians and vegans.
-They are made from modified starch, sourced from non-GMO corn, wheat, or potatoes.
+These plant-based alternatives also have a semi-soft exterior and liquid interior and are called ‘Vegi Softgels’, suitable for vegetarians and vegans.
+They are made from modified starch, obtained from sources like corn, wheat, or potato (non-GMO).

-Chewable tablets are ideal for those with swallowing anxiety, as well as young children who find them a pleasant alternative.
+For those with a fear of swallowing, chewable tablets are ideal, and they are also a good alternative for young children.
 Chewable tablets often have a pleasant taste, achieved with natural flavours.
-Since not all substances taste pleasant, chewable tablets often contain sugar or sweeteners like xylitol and steviol.
+Because not all substances taste good, chewable tablets often contain sugar or sweeteners like xylitol and steviol.

 Lozenges

-Lozenges offer a pleasant alternative for those with swallowing anxiety and provide rapid availability of the biologically active substance (as they are absorbed through the mouth and throat mucosa).
-Many nutritional supplements are available as lozenges, often made tasty with sugar and sweeteners.
+Lozenges are also a good alternative for those with a fear of swallowing, and they offer quick availability of the biologically active substance (the substances are absorbed through the mouth and throat mucous membranes).
+Various dietary supplements are available as lozenges.
+Sugar and sweeteners make them a tasty lozenge.

 Powders

 Powders are easy to dissolve in liquids like water, (plant-based) milk, or juice.
-They are ideal for those who find swallowing large pills difficult.
+They are also ideal for those who find it difficult to swallow large pills.
 Some powders have added (natural) flavours.
-The most well-known powders are protein powders, often flavoured with vanilla, chocolate, banana, and strawberry, but you can also find neutral variants like magnesium and collagen powders (although collagen also comes in various flavours).
-Substances that rapidly degrade when exposed to light, air, and moisture are unsuitable in powder form, such as antioxidants and substances causing stomach irritation.
+The most well-known powders are protein powders, often flavoured with vanilla, chocolate, banana, and strawberry, but neutral variants are also available, such as magnesium and collagen powders (although collagen also comes in various flavours).
+Substances that degrade quickly when exposed to light, air, and moisture are not suitable in powder form, such as antioxidants and substances that cause stomach irritation.

 Liquid supplements are easy to administer.
-For babies and young children, vitamin D3 is provided in liquid form as they cannot yet swallow or chew well.
-Carriers include animal or plant oils like olive oil, fish oil, sunflower oil, or orange oil, or distilled water (Aqua purificata).
+For babies and young children, vitamin D3 is given in liquid form because they cannot yet swallow or chew well.
+Fillers include animal or plant-based oils like olive oil, fish oil, sunflower oil, or orange oil, or distilled water (Aqua purificata).
 Liquid supplements are easy to dose.
-Like other supplements, they should be in a dark (glass) bottle.
-Not all substances remain stable for long periods.
-Substances that work well in liquid form include vitamin D and iodine.
-Liquid supplements may also have added flavour.
-For instance, liquid algae oil contains natural lemon oil for a pleasant taste.
+As with other supplements, it is important that they are in a dark (glass) bottle.
+Not all substances remain stable for a long time.
+Substances that do well in liquid form include vitamin D and iodine.
+Liquid supplements sometimes have added flavour.
+For example, liquid algae oil is flavoured with natural lemon oil to give the product a pleasant taste.

-The choice of a specific supplement depends on several factors.
-The type of vitamin or mineral, as well as ease of use.
-People who have difficulty swallowing supplements might find a softgel easier to swallow than a tablet or capsule, or may opt for a lozenge or chewable tablet where possible.
-Fortunately, with the advent of plant-based capsules, tablets, and softgels, everyone can find a suitable match.
+The choice for a specific supplement depends on several factors.
+The type of vitamin or mineral, but also ease of use.
+People who have difficulty swallowing supplements may prefer a softgel over a tablet or capsule or might opt for a lozenge or chewable tablet where possible.
+Fortunately, with the advent of plant-based capsules, tablets, and softgels, there is a suitable option for everyone.

 Ingredient List ABC

-To make 'label reading' easier, we have listed the most commonly used excipients and fillers in alphabetical order.
+To make ‘reading the label’ easier, we have listed the most commonly used excipients and fillers in alphabetical order.

 Alfalfa: a sprout vegetable used as an ingredient or natural filler.

-Ascorbyl palmitate: fatty acid, antioxidant, and emulsifier used as a form of Vitamin C where ascorbic acid is esterified with the dietary fatty acid palmitic acid.
+Ascorbyl Palmitate: fatty acid, antioxidant, and emulsifier used as a form of Vitamin C, where ascorbic acid is esterified with dietary fatty acid palmitic acid.

-Carrageenan: a mixture of polysaccharides (carbohydrates) extracted from red algae.
-This natural product is used as a thickener and stabiliser.
+Carrageenan: mixture of polysaccharides (carbohydrates) derived from red algae.
+This natural product is used as a thickening agent and stabiliser.

 Emulsifiers: substances used to mix two substances that are normally difficult to combine.